-Ripple is a payment platform that uses blockchain and cryptocurrency to make many financial transactions more efficient.
+Ripple, the company behind XRP, is a payment platform that uses blockchain and cryptocurrency to make many financial transactions of digital assets more efficient.
 For example, individuals trying to convert currencies or make international fund transfers can complete these transactions in very little time using Ripple and its native token, XRP.

 However, Ripple has undergone some scrutiny in the United States, which can make it a little more difficult to purchase XRP than other cryptocurrencies.
-Read more below to learn how to buy XRP and why it may be risky to do so.
+Keep reading to find out where you can buy XRP.

-A crypto exchange allows you to buy, sell and trade cryptocurrencies using your crypto assets, as well as fiat money like U.S. Dollars and other government-issued currencies.
+A crypto exchange allows you to buy, sell and trade cryptocurrencies using your crypto assets, as well as fiat money.
 Crypto exchanges are more secure than other buying methods, but each platform will have its own rules, procedures, services and other features.

 Exchanges typically offer only a selection of cryptocurrencies — you can’t buy every crypto at every exchange — so make sure the crypto exchange you choose supports your choice of cryptocurrency.
 The following exchanges support XRP in the U.S.: